DVR vs. DDA: What’s the difference?

 - Assistance completing applications, developing a resume, and practicing interview skills;

 - Mastering the specific skills of your job.

 Developmental Disabilities Administration (DDA)

 The Developmental Disabilities Administration (DDA) provides long-term employment services to eligible clients age 21 and over.
 In addition, DDA provides services in housing, respite, and nursing care for all ages.
 To qualify for DDA services, a person’s disability must have originated before their 18th birthday, continue, or be expected to continue indefinitely, and result in significant limitations.
 For more eligibility information, read the blog post, Developmental Disabilities Administration.

-Unlike DVR, Group Supported Employment (GSE) qualifies as successful job placement.
+Unlike DVR, Group Supported Employment (GSE) qualifies as a successful job placement.
 GSEs consist of no more than eight people with disabilities working together in a group setting.
 Despite the addition of group employment, the job development process for DVR and DDA is very similar.

 Intake: The client meets with the employment agency of their choosing to complete the initial paperwork.